Intentional self-harm hospitalisations by socioeconomic areas

 Socioeconomic status classifies individuals according to the socioeconomic characteristics of the area in which they live.
 These areas are defined using the ABS Index of Relative Socio-Economic Disadvantage (IRSD), which reflects the average level of socioeconomic disadvantage of the area (see Technical notes for more information).

-The line graph shows age-specific rates of intentional self-harm hospitalisations from 2012–13 to 2018–19 by socioeconomic areas from Quintile 1, the most disadvantaged, to Quintile 5, the least disadvantaged.
+The line graph shows age-specific rates of intentional self-harm hospitalisations from 2012–13 to 2020–22 by socioeconomic areas from Quintile 1, the most disadvantaged, to Quintile 5, the least disadvantaged.
 Users can also choose to view age-specific rates, numbers and proportion of hospitalisations for intentional self-harm by socioeconomic areas by sex and specific age groups.
-For the period 2012–13 to 2018–19, rates of intentional self-harm hospitalisations were highest in the most disadvantaged areas (Quintile 1) with the lowest rates in the least disadvantaged areas (Quintile 5).
-Rates varied across the period for all Quintiles.
-All Quintiles, except Quintile 5, recorded lower rates in 2018–19 than in 2012–13.

 Rates of hospitalisations for intentional self-harm tend to be higher for those living in lower socioeconomic (more disadvantaged) areas.

-An increase in the rate of hospitalisations due to intentional self-harm for all socioeconomic areas was reported in 2016–17 before decreasing in 2017–18, which may be due to increases in hospitalisations in 3 states.
+An increase in the rate of hospitalisations due to intentional self-harm for all socioeconomic areas was reported in 2016–17, which may be due to increases in hospitalisations in 3 states.
 Variation in hospital admission policy and practices between states and territories may have contributed to differences in the reporting of hospitalisation data.
 For further information, see the data quality statement.